OpsOrch/.github/profile/README.md

 # OpsOrch

 OpsOrch is an open, modular incident-operations platform that unifies incidents, logs, metrics, tickets, messaging, and services behind one orchestration layer.
 The project is split into focused repos so teams can mix and match pieces—from the Go core to MCP tools, Copilot runtime, console UI, and provider adapters—while keeping proprietary data in existing systems.
+Learn more at [opsorch.com](https://www.opsorch.com/).

 ## Why OpsOrch
 - **Single API surface** for operational data across vendors without replicating records.